-After a fairy tale finish to the inaugural Munga, we decided to open up entries as early as February.
-Why?
-People needed more time to train!
-Yes, it was hot, and yes it was isolated, but thats what you want, isn’t it?
-Many stories of perseverance and resilience made there way back to the race office as riders were battling the heat and vast open spaces of the Karoo.
-Most centred on the unexpected privilege of being isolated for so long, with nothing but time and your thoughts.
-Lives were changed, dreams shifted, and the future for some people irrevocably moved in a new and exciting direction.
+How quickly four years have gone by.
+In that time the record has been lowered to 50 hours and 30 mins!
+Yup, you heard right.
+Just over two days to get to the end!
+Many riders though, will take the full five days.
+Stories of perseverance and resilience will make their way back to the race office as riders battle the heat and vast open spaces of the Karoo.
+Most riders are surprised by the unexpected privilege of being isolated for so long, with nothing but time and your thoughts.
+Lives will be changed, dreams shifted, and the future for some people irrevocably moved in a new and exciting direction.
 This, ultimately, is what the Munga is about.
 What are you waiting for…only 180 spots available next year!

 http://www.bicycling.co.za/race-news/local-racing-news/munga/The Munga: What A Ride!